sofarsophie/samplerepo-workflow-practice/members/sophiePark.md

 ## Accomplishments

-1. Redesigned UI of existing mobile application on Sketch and Adobe Photoshop CC.
+* Redesigned UI of existing mobile application on Sketch and Adobe Photoshop CC.
 Tested UI on target users.
 Communicated with iOS developers regarding new UI design using Zeplin software.
-2. Designed and developed a community-building education forum on Rails from scratch.
+* Designed and developed a community-building education forum on Rails from scratch.

+## Technology

+* Java, Ruby, C/C++, Swift, Javascript
+* HTML/CSS, Adobe Photoshop, Adobe XD, Sketch